Extensions of Motives and the Fundamental Group: Introduction

 \end{thm}

-In other words our theorem states that the regulator of a natural cycle in the motivic cohomology group of a product of curves, being thought of as an extension class is the same as that as a natural extension of MHS coming from the fundamental group of the curve.
-In fact, it is an extension of {\em pure} Hodge structures.
+In other words our theorem states that the regulator of a natural cycle in the motivic cohomology group of a product of curves, being thought of as an extension class, is the same as the extension class of a natural extension of mixed Hodge structures coming from the fundamental group of the curve.
+In fact, the extension is an extension of {\em pure} Hodge structures.

 Our primary motivation are the conjectures relating regulators of the motivic cycles to special values of $L$-functions.
 One application we have is to the case of modular curves.
 Beilinson \cite{beil} constructed a cycle in the group $H^3_{\M}(X_0(N) \times X_0(N), \Q(2))$ and showed that its regulator is related to a special value of the $L$-function.
-We construct the extension of $MHS$ coming from the fundamental group which corresponds to the regulator of this cycle.
+We construct the extension of $MHS$ coming from the fundamental group which corresponds to the regulator of the image of this cycle in the Jacobian of $X_0(N)$.
+Or equivalently, this is the projection on to the sub-motive $\wedge^2 H^1(C)$ of $\otimes^2 H^1(C)$.

-Since the mixed Hodge structure on the fundamental group is related to the iterated integrals we also get an expression for the regulator as an iterated integral.
+Since the mixed Hodge structure associated to the fundamental group is related to iterated integrals we also get an expression for the regulator as an iterated integral.
 In a subsequent paper we apply this in the case of Fermat curves to get an explicit expression for the regulator in terms of hypergeometric functions --- analogous to the works of Otsubo \cite{otsu1},\cite{otsu2}.

+Darmon-Rotger-Sols \cite{DRS} have used the modified diagonal cycle to construct points on Jacobians of the curves and used the iterated integral approach to find a formula for the Abel-Jacobi image of these points.
+Starting with Bloch \cite{blocirvine} and later Collino \cite{coll} and Colombo \cite{colo} it has been known that these null homologous cycles degenerate to higher Chow cycles on related varieties.
+Recently Iyer and M\"uller-Stach \cite{iymu} have shown that the modified diagonal cycle degenerates to the kind of cycles we consider in some special cases.
+This degeneration can be understood from the point of view of extensions and we make a few remarks on that.

 {\em Acknowledgements:} This work constitutes part of the PhD. thesis of the first author.
-We would like to that Najmuddin Fakhruddin, Noriyuki Otsubo, Satoshi Kondo, Elisabetta Colombo, Jishnu Biswas, Manish Kumar, Ronnie Sebastian and Suresh Nayak for their comments and suggestions.
-We would also like to thank the Indian Statistical Institute, Bangalore for their support while this work was done.
+We would like to thank Najmuddin Fakhruddin, Noriyuki Otsubo, Satoshi Kondo, Elisabetta Colombo, Jishnu Biswas, Manish Kumar, Ronnie Sebastian, Ranier Kaenders and Suresh Nayak for their comments and suggestions.
+Finally, it gives us great pleasure to thank the Indian Statistical Institute, Bangalore for their support while this work was done.